White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Empirical Study

 \subsection{RQ1: Comparison with Grey-box Technique}

 To answer RQ1, we applied our approach and the random search strategy on all of the six case studies with the same search budget, i.e., 100 000 RPC calls.
-The computation cost of two settings with at least 30 repetitions are $30.64$ hours for the two artificial APIs, and $129.12$ days for the four industrial APIs (maximum 18.27h and minimum 9.41h per run on the industrial APIs).
+The computation cost of two settings with at least 30 repetitions are $30.64$ hours for the two artificial APIs, and $129.12$ days for the four industrial APIs (maximum 18.27 hours and minimum 9.41 hours per run on the industrial APIs).
 Note that the 30 repetitions are only applied in this empirical study for evaluating the approach.
 When used by practitioners on their systems, the approach can be run just once.

-Table~\ref{tab:comparison} reports the results of target and line coverage, with comparison results on the two metrics using statistical analysis.
+Table~\ref{tab:comparison} reports the results of target and line coverage, with comparison results on the two metrics using statistical analysis, as recommended in~\cite{Hitchhiker14}.
+In particular, for pair comparisons we use the Mann-Whitney-Wilcoxon U-test (see $p$-values) and Vargha-Delaney standardized effect size ($\hat{A}_{12}$).
+The U-test is used with the standard $\alpha=0.05$ level (i.e., we claim statistical difference if a $p$-value is lower than $0.05$).
+In this context, the $\hat{A}_{12}$ effect size provides a probability estimate that an algorithm produces better results than the other compared one.
+If two algorithms are equivalent, then $\hat{A}_{12}=0.5$.
+A value like $\hat{A}_{12}=1$ means that, in every single run, the first algorithm always gave better results.
+Note that $\hat{A}_{12}$ effect size only computes \emph{how often} an algorithm gives better results, but not by \emph{how much}.

 Given these results, our approach demonstrates significantly better results than the baseline technique, with a low \textit{p-}value (i.e., $\le $ 0.001) and a high effect size (i.e., $\hat{A}_{12}$ > 0.80) on all of the six case studies with the two metrics.

 In addition, Figure~\ref{fig:targets} plots the average covered targets over time (i.e., at every 5\% of the used budget) for two techniques on each case study.
 Based on these line plots, our approach clearly outperforms Random by a large margin throughout the whole process of the search, and the results are consistent on all of the case studies.
 This further demonstrates the effectiveness of our white-box techniques in both artificial and industrial settings.